k0imet/repo/about.md

 ---
 About Me

+Howdy,
+My name is Kelvin Njau (Koimet) a Security Consultant at Silensec Africa.
-Howdy, I am k0imet Founder and Team Captain [@fr334aks](https://twitter.com/fr334aks) . also a Security Consultant at Silensec.
+I am also the Founder and Team captain at [fr334aks](https://twitter.com/fr334aks) a competitive MultiNational CTF team 😄.

-Interested in Web Security and DFIR.
+Below are some of my/our achievements.

 *Achievements*